material-components/material-components-ios/contributing/checklist.md

 1. Test your control on a device in VoiceOver mode and ensure the bahavior is at least as robust as UIKit.
 1. Enter YES, NO or N/A

+### Dynamic Type Support (If possible)

+Any component that has text, interacts with text, or lays itself out in relation to text should implement Dynamic Type.
+See Apple's [Building Apps with Dynamic Type video](https://developer.apple.com/videos/play/wwdc2017/245/) for further information.

+1. Set fonts with `[UIFont preferredTextForStyle:]` or `[UIFont mdc_perferredTextForMaterialStyle:]`, or via `UIFontMetrics`.
+1. Implement `mdc_adjustsFontForContentSizeCategory` as a `BOOL` property.
+1. Add code that listens to and reacts to the `UIContentSizeCategoryDidChangeNotification`.
+1. Never layout code around text with 'magic numbers'.
+Instead, use a dynamic layout like Apple's auto layout.
+1. Make sure labels have an appropriate overflow behavior.
+Usually that will mean setting label's `numberOfLines` to 0.
+1. Add any necessary client code into your examples.
+1. Test all your code with Dynamic Type settings from very small to very large.
+1. Enter YES, NO or N/A

 ### Scrubbed Comments